 Remote Work is Mainstream

 Many businesses that thought in 2020 that remote work was temporary have a different perspective now.
-Their employees demonstrated that they could be as productive—or more productive—when working from home.
+Their employees demonstrated they could be as productive – or more productive – when working from home.
 The model can also enable a business to operate from a smaller, less expensive space.
 In addition, shifting to a work-from-home model allows a company to advertise job openings to a larger talent pool, which may be beneficial as organizations face the challenge of replacing employees leaving as a part of The Great Resignation.

 Making distributed teams work requires a foundation of processes and platforms that enable people to communicate and connect across global time zones,” says Lachlan Donald, CEO of Buildkite.
 “I expect asynchronous operations to be a pillar of the future of work.”

-Wherever employees are working, IaaS virtualizes all of the company’s computing resources, allowing teams to share common, centrally managed resources and additional services from IaaS providers, such as patch management, monitoring and backup and disaster recovery (BDR).
+Wherever employees work, IaaS virtualizes the company’s computing resources, allowing teams to share common, centrally managed resources and additional services from IaaS providers, such as patch management, monitoring and backup and disaster recovery (BDR).